Sid Wilson: Personal life

 Wilson met Kelly Osbourne at 1999's Ozzfest and they quickly became very good friends.
 The two were confirmed to be in a romantic relationship not long after Wilson's 45th birthday in 2022.
-They had a son together in late 2022.
+They had a son in late 2022.
 In July 2025, they became engaged after he proposed backstage at her father Ozzy Osbourne's final concert with Black Sabbath.
+In March 2026, it was reported that Wilson and Osbourne had ended their engagement.
+By August 2026, Osbourne was reportedly "not happy" with Wilson anymore.